 Decide on a major keyword phrase(s)

-Identify three to five keywords or phrases that people are most likely to use to find information on the topic in your press release.
+Identify three to five search engine optimization keywords or phrases that people are most likely to use to find information on the topic in your press release.

 Keyword phrase in headlines